-Holiday shopping can get hectic and consumers are increasingly turning to mobile shopping apps.
-Using a retailer’s app is a great way to avoid the crowds in shopping malls and they conveniently provide all the information and access you need to do your holiday shopping when it’s convenient.
-However, criminals are taking advantage of the popularity of these shopping apps by creating fake apps that look authentic but are really just a ploy to steal your personal information.
+Using a retailer’s app is a great way to avoid the crowds in shopping malls and many apps conveniently provide all the information and links you need to make shopping easy and convenient.
+However, criminals are taking advantage of the popularity of shopping apps by creating fake apps that look authentic but are really just a ploy to steal your personal information.

 How this scam works